Top things to know

 What are the external parts of the clitoris?

 The glans clitoris is the name of the external part of the clitoris—the part that most people call the “clitoris.”

-It is about the size of a pea, and is located above the urethra.
-Because the glans is the most highly innervated area of the clitoris, it’s extremely sensitive to touch (5,6).
+It is about the size of a pea and is located above the urethra.
+Because the glans is the area of the clitoris with the most amount of nerves, it’s extremely sensitive to touch (4, 5).

 The majority of the clitoris is not typically visible.

 Connected to the glans clitoris is the body of the clitoris.
 The clitoral body projects upwards into your pelvis, and attaches via ligaments to your pubic bone.

 From the body (located in front of the urethra), the clitoris splits in half to form the paired crura (these are like the “legs” of the clitoris), and vestibular bulbs (1, 3, 4).
 These bulbs extend through and behind the labia, passing by the urethra, vaginal canal, and towards the anus (3, 4).

 The bulbs and crura contain erectile tissue that swells with blood during sexual arousal.
 By swelling on either side of the vaginal canal, they increase lubrication in the vagina, while increasing sexual stimulation and sensation (4, 7).
 This expansion of clitoral tissue can also cause pressure to be applied to the anterior of the vaginal canal (4).

 Every person is different and has different sexual erogenous zones, desires, and turn-ons.
 We cannot stress this enough!
 There is no “one best way” to stimulate the clitoris—you’ll need to do some experimenting.